benallfree/admindo/plugins/about/README.md

-# AdminDo Credits Plugin
+# AdminDO Credits Plugin

-An ES module plugin for [AdminDo](../../README.md) that displays credits and team information.
+An ES module plugin for [AdminDO](../../README.md) that displays credits and team information.

 ## Installation